-President and Chief Executive Officer
+Chief Executive Officer

 The fact that you are reading this tells me you are serious about finding ways to help you better protect and build your hard-earned money.
-Deferring taxes on the sale of investment real estate or other assets is one such strategy.
+Deferring taxes on the sale of investment real estate is one such strategy.
 If you are exploring this option, then A Guide to 1031 Exchanges® is written for you.

 It is designed to be both comprehensive and easy to understand.
 We've received enormous positive response to this guidebook for years.
 We continue to update and reprint it.
 Whether you are new to 1031 Exchanges, or a seasoned investor or their professional advisor, it is a go-to resource for technical topics ranging from simple to complex.

 If you don't find exactly what you are looking for, please contact us.
-We are always available to assist you:
+We are always available to assist you and your professional advisors:

-- ▶ Available 24/7

-- Accessible by phone, email, or website:
+- Available 24/7 by telephone, email or website

 - (866) 393-8377

 - ask@exeterco.com

-- www.exeterco.com click on the Call Exeter 24/7 link
+- exeterco.com click on the Contact Us link